What are the differences between first and second degree murder?

 If a homicide is premeditated and planned before the act is committed, it is considered murder in the first degree.
 If a homicide is committed in the “heat of the moment” and is not planned beforehand, it is considered murder in the second degree.

-If you have questions about first or second degree murder, contact the Champaign criminal defense lawyers of Thomas A. Bruno & Associates at 217-328-6000 to discuss your questions with an experienced attorney.
+If you have questions about first or second degree murder, contact the Champaign criminal defense lawyers of Bruno Law Offices at (217) 328-6000 to discuss your questions with an experienced attorney.